tmatic-trading/crypto-platform/README.md

 You can use your local computer to run the software, but for stable 24/7 operation, it is highly recommended to use a remote server.
 For these purposes, it is enough to subscribe to any VPS (Virtual Private Server) with 4GB of memory and several gigabytes of free disk space after installing the operating system and the required packages.
 To monitor the server, you can utilize the standard capabilities provided by the VPS provider or use, for example, ssh+vncviewer tools.

-Python is a cross-platform programming language, so it is suitable for both Windows and Linux.
+Python is a cross-platform programming language, so it is suitable for Windows, Linux and macOS.
 It is more convenient for the server to use Linux with any current distribution at the moment, e.g. Debian 11.

 Before running the program on a real account, it is strongly recommended to debug it on the test circuit [testnet.bitmex.com](https://testnet.bitmex.com).
 A local computer is sufficient to debug the software.